 While budget and resources may be a limiting factor right now, offer your employees incentives for their candidate recommendations.
 Remember that a referral bonus doesn't have to be a monetary reward.
-Especially during this difficult time, employees may appreciate an extra day of PTO to spend time with their families, a gift card to a local restaurant in need of support or even a donation in their name to an organization they care about.
+Especially during difficult times, employees may appreciate an extra day of PTO to spend time with their families, a gift card or even a donation in their name to an organization they care about.